Are You Feeding An Age Appropriate Diet?

 - Cats: 11-12 years old

-- Large and breed dogs: 8 years old
+- Large and Giant Breed Dogs: 8 years old

 Many holistic or natural brands are starting to create diets formulated for all lifestages.
 What is an all lifestages pet food?
 You might be surprised to hear that, actually, these diets are completely in line with feeding guidelines outlined by AAFCO - an internationally recognised authority on pet nutrition.
 But if different lifestages have such different nutrient requirements, you might wonder, how can one food possibly be suitable for every one?